Installation Quick Start

 --bind to do this.

-$ singularity exec --bind /home/vanessa/Desktop:/opt centos7.img ls /opt centos7.img researchapps-matlab-sherlock-master.img hello-kitty.txt singularity-recipe-demo.mp4 party_dinosaur.gif
+$ singularity exec --bind /home/vanessa/Desktop:/data centos7.img ls /data centos7.img researchapps-matlab-sherlock-master.img hello-kitty.txt singularity-recipe-demo.mp4 party_dinosaur.gif

 For a reproducible container, the recommended practice is to build by way of a bootstrap file.
 This also makes it easy to add files, environment variables, and install custom software, and still start from your bootstrap of source (e.g., Docker).
 Here is what a basic bootstrap file looks like for Singularity 2.3:

-Bootstrap: docker From: ubuntu:latest %runscript exec echo "The runscript is the containers default runtime command!" %files /home/vanessa/Desktop/hello-kitty.txt /data/hello-kitty.txt /home/vanessa/Desktop/party_dinosaur.gif /tmp/the-party-dino.gif %environment VARIABLE=MEATBALLVALUE export VARIABLE %labels AUTHOR firstname.lastname@example.org %post apt-get update && apt-get -y install python3 git wget mkdir /data echo "The post section is where you can install, and configure your container."
+Bootstrap: Docker From: ubuntu:latest %runscript exec echo "The runscript is the containers default runtime command!" %files /home/vanessa/Desktop/hello-kitty.txt /data/hello-kitty.txt /home/vanessa/Desktop/party_dinosaur.gif /tmp/the-party-dino.gif %environment VARIABLE MEATBALLVALUE %labels AUTHOR firstname.lastname@example.org %post apt-get update && apt-get install python3 git wget mkdir /data echo "The post section is where you can install, and configure your container."